-Students transferring from other colleges or universities must follow the same application procedures as freshman students.
+Students transferring from other colleges or universities must follow the same application procedures as first-year students.
 Transcripts from all previous colleges attended must be received prior to consideration for admission.
 A high school transcript and ACT or SAT test results are also required.
 The minimum cumulative grade point average for students transferring from a 4-year institution is 2.0 and from a 2-year college, 2.5.
 Applicants with averages below the standard will be reviewed by the Committee on Admissions and, if admitted, may have certain conditions stipulated.

 Credit will normally be awarded for work done in accredited institutions.
 The courses must be academic and similar in nature to courses offered at Calvin College.
 A minimum grade of C- is required in each course to receive credit.
 No more than seventy semester hours of advanced credit will be allowed for work completed at an accredited community college.
 Furthermore, no matter how much work done at other institutions may be accepted, all students must complete their last year in residence and at least one upper-level course in their major to graduate from Calvin.
+For purposes of converting credit, a Calvin course unit is considered to be equivalent to 3.5 semester hours or 5.25 quarter hours.